remacs/remacs/README.md

 * Choose an elisp function you like, and port it to rust.
 Look at `rust-mod` for an example.
+* Teach `describe-function` to find functions defined in Rust.
 * Expand our Travis configuration to run 'make check', so we know remacs passes Emacs' internal test suite.
 * Expand our Travis configuration to ensure that Rust code has been